GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2026-04-06 19:13:27 IST
+This content is dynamically generated in Indian Time (IST): 2026-04-06 20:05:46 IST

 Current Weather in Coimbatore:
-Temperature: 27.53 °C
+Temperature: 29.88 °C
-Condition: clear sky
+Condition: haze